-Daniela Medina Poch (she/her) is an interdisciplinary artist and researcher from Bogotá based in Berlin.
-Medina Poch investigates how unofficial histories and interspecies entanglements contribute to the conception of ecocentric narratives, epistemic bridges that amplify non-hegemonic knowledge systems.
-Through an expanded listening to what and whom has been systematically excluded, her practice questions the supposed universality and impartiality of certain ecological discourses, and aims to alter some of the hierarchies sedimented in them by proposing alternative knowledge flows.
-Medina Poch’s work includes empirical, performative, and academic research, leading to sometimes long-term research threads and other times simple gestures.
+Daniela Medina Poch (b.
+Bogotá) is an interdisciplinary artist, author and educator.
+Daniela investigates how unofficial histories and interspecies entanglements contribute to the conception of plural ecologies and non-hegemonic knowledge systems.
+Through play, an expanded listening and a critical examination of value imaginaries, her practice questions the supposed universality and impartiality of certain ecological discourses, and aims to alter some of the hierarchies sedimented in them by proposing a variation in the knowledge flows.
+Medina Poch’s work includes empirical, performative, and academic research, leading to, sometimes, long-term research threads and, other times, everyday gestures.
 She works site-specifically and relationally with language subversion, performative interventions into public space and semiotics.
-Medina Poch also writes texts regularly for journals and newspapers and conducts workshops.
+Medina Poch also writes texts regularly for journals and newspapers and conducts seminars and workshops.
 Her interests lies in processes that emerge from – and in turn, exceed – artistic approaches.

-geolistening shelter – What do Snails Think About Nuclear Power Plants? – Atlantic, Mediterranean, Collision, Coalition – ARDE, homage to reparation processes – Environmental Matrix – If You Listen to Nettles, They Won’t Sting You – Staying with the Wonder – Das Zentrum von Gestern – Intersecting Mediterranean(s) – Cuerpo Colectivo – The Land of Thunder and Lightning – Becoming Anti-Monuments – Aqualiteracies – Reset (Quimérico) – Babel Media Art – Fictions / Facts – ERROR 14-92 – Who?
-Where? – Ciudad Anfibia – Beyond the Döner – How high? – 1m² Parque la Independencia – Papel Soberano – Unitedstater – A Picture with a Latina – Metaprotesting – Public Complaint Office – Wiping Out My National Identity
+The Anarchy of Sheep – Climate Songs for the Supermarket – Sustaining Softness amidst Thistles and Snakes – geolistening shelter – Das Zentrum von Gestern – ARDE, homage to reparation processes – Reset (Chimeric) – Cuerpo Colectivo – embodiedclimateagency.net – estuary thinking – Intersecting Mediterranean(s) – What do Snails Think About Nuclear Power Plants? – Atlantic, Mediterranean, Collision, Coalition – Environmental Matrix – If You Listen to Nettles, They Won’t Sting You – Staying with the Wonder – The Land of Thunder and Lightning – Becoming Anti-Monuments – Tamed Sirens of the Rhine – Aqualiteracies – Babel Media Art – Fictions / Facts – We Want You – Ciudad Anfibia – Beyond the Döner – Artistic Negotiations with a Bank – 1m² Parque la Independencia – Papel Soberano – Unitedstater – A Picture with a Latina – Metaprotesting – Public Complaint Office – Wiping Out My National Identity

 Site Info